Bart Brooks is entering his third season as head coach of Belmont women's basketball.

-Bart Brooks was introduced as the fifth head coach of Belmont women's basketball on April 25, 2017.
+Brooks was introduced as the fifth head coach of the program on April 25, 2017.

-In short order, Brooks helped lead Belmont to its finest season in program history, and in so doing, orchestrated one of the greatest head coaching debuts in the history of college basketball.
+Brooks helped lead Belmont to its finest season in the program's NCAA history in 2017-18, and in so doing, orchestrated one of the greatest head coaching debuts in the history of college basketball.
+His 31 wins are tied for the second-most ever by a true first-year head coach in NCAA history.

-In 2017-18, the Bruins went 31-4 - highlighted by non-conference victories over Vanderbilt, Gonzaga and Florida Gulf Coast - earned national Top 25 votes from the Associated Press and USA Today Coaches' polls, and secured a third consecutive NCAA Tournament appearance.
+In 2017-18, the Bruins went 31-4 – highlighted by non-conference victories over Vanderbilt, Gonzaga and Florida Gulf Coast – to earn national Top 25 rankings from the Associated Press and USA Today Coaches' polls and secure a third consecutive NCAA Tournament appearance.
 In fact, Belmont's 111-74 victory at Vanderbilt represented the most points ever scored against the Commodore women's basketball program.

 Remarkably, Belmont ranked top 50 nationally in 21 statistical categories - including third in 3-point field goals made and seventh in scoring margin - and ranked first in the OVC in 19 statistical categories.

-Belmont will enter the 2018-19 season riding a record 46-game Ohio Valley Conference win streak.
+Belmont will enter the 2019-20 season riding a 34-2 Ohio Valley Conference record under Brooks.

 For his part, Brooks was named WBCA Spalding Maggie Dixon Rookie Coach of the Year, TSWA Women's Basketball Coach of the Year and OVC Coach of the Year.